sanskarhere/ImageHarvester/README.md

 What if collecting hundreds of images from Google was as simple as typing a keyword and clicking a button?

-**Image Scraper** is a Streamlit-based web app that automates image scraping from Google.
+**Image Scraper** is a Streamlit-based web app that automates image scraping from Google,Flipkart,meesho web app.
 Designed for developers, researchers, and creators who need fast access to visual data—without the manual grind.

 ---